-Question Answer Marks EITHER EITHER 1(a) Discuss some of the ways in which John explores relationships between men and women in Moon on a Rainbow Shawl .
+Question Answer Marks EITHER 1(a) Discuss some of the effects of John's dramatic presentation of the relationship between Sophia and Esther in Moon on a Rainbow Shawl .
 25 Mark according to the levels of response marking criteria.
-OR OR 1(b) Paying close attention to dramatic methods, discuss John's presentation of Charlie in the following extract from the play.
+OR 1(b) Paying close attention to dramatic methods, discuss the significance of the following extract.
 25 Mark according to the levels of response marking criteria.